Venice Your Exclusive Luxury Guide

 Hotel Danieli, a Luxury Collection Hotel, Venice 5* is another Venetian style hotel on the Grand Canal, close to Saint Marks Square.

 Palazzo Bauer | Hotel Bauer 5* Hotel, Venice is situated in between The Gritti Palace and Hotel Danieli and has the most fantastic Roof Top Bar with sweeping views over the city.
 Get there early to get a seat!

 Venice Romantic Things to do at Night

 Start with Aperitivo and watch sunset from any of the bars that offer spectacular views.
-Such as the The Riva Lounge, Settimo Cielo Rooftop Bar at the Hotel Bauer which is the highest rooftop bar in Venice on the 7th floor (Open 6:00pm to 12:00am – S. Marco, 1459, 30124 Venice), or Hotel Danieli Bar (on the other side of the river).
+Such as the The Riva Lounge, Settimo Cielo Rooftop Bar at the Hotel Bauer which is the highest rooftop bar in Venice on the 7th floor.
+It’s open from 6:00pm to 12:00am – S. Marco, 1459, 30124 Venice), or Hotel Danieli Bar on the other side of the river.

 Walk, walk and walk some more, you have to burn off some of those carbs somehow.
 Get lost down all of the little streets, find a hidden gem of a restaurant, and explore the city at night when it’s much cooler.
 Make sure your walk includes going across the iconic Rialto Bridge.

-If you’ve never been to an opera, this is a great introduction to it.
+If you’ve never been to an opera, this is a great introduction to it and walking distance from the Gritti Palace.
 We’d booked to see La Traviatta at Musica Palazzo at 8:30pm.

 Although we aren’t opera fans by any means, we weren’t even sure if we liked it, we’d always wanted to at least experience it.
 Where better to see opera than in Venice?
 In Musica Palazzo, each scene takes place in a different room of the Palazzo.
 Which makes it an interactive and immersive experience.